 (Reading time: 3:30)

 As an education member, you know all about having to stretch your paycheque to go a million different directions.
-So if you have an outstanding balance on credit cards and loans, making the minimum payment might be all you can manage to afford by the time you dish out money on the basics (such as mortgage/rent, food, utilities, etc.).
+Sometimes making the minimum payment on your credit card or loan might be all you can afford by the time you paid for the basics (such as mortgage/rent, food, utilities, etc.).

 If you’re coming up short each month, you are not alone.

 According to a recent study, 31% of Canadians are struggling to cover basic monthly living costs—while 46% are just $200 away from financial insolvency.
-While you’re lucky to have a generous pension plan in place, it’s being able to better manage your finances in the days and years until then that concerns you the most.
-Particularly when it comes to paying down debt.
+As an education member, while you have a generous pension plan in place, it’s managing your finances until you retire concerns you—particularly paying down debt.

 Here are 10 tips to maximize your cash flow so you can better manage your debt and save money:

 #1: Always pay bills on time.

 Late fees are one of the biggest wastes of money and can also negatively affect your credit rating.
 Ensuring that you always pay your bills by the due date will prevent you from doing either of these.
 Getting statements sent to your email and setting up automatic payments are additional ways to help you pay in time.

 #2: Stick to a budget.

 You’ve probably heard this advice time and time again—and there’s a reason for that.
 Creating a personal budget is one of the easiest and most effective ways to better manage your debt and save money for future goals because it forces you to become more disciplined with your finances.